 If we crunch some numbers, it turns out that if you lose 1 project every 3 months like this, you stand to lose around $40k a year.
 That’s a LOT.

 And when it comes to the younger generations, the numbers can be even higher because they are much pickier and much more involved in the online world.

 It’s simply in their nature to check for online reviews as they are online most of their free time.
 They are used to getting everything from the internet – from entertainment to information, services, products, etc.

 Some users may even decide to contact you despite that one bad review, but the younger generations – no way.
 They definitely won’t contact you if they see a bad review.
 They will just keep scrolling and save their clicks for the next in line – your competition.

 The bottom line is – online reviews can make you or break you.

 One bad review can make a huge difference and have a big impact on your business.
 It can drive clients away from you and you can potentially lose some big bucks.

 Dealing with them, preventing them, and countering them with good and positive reviews will help your roofing business grow and make you the go-to roofer in your area.

-If you need any help managing your online presence and getting positive reviews and feedback from your clients, drop us a line.
-We’re always happy to help.
+If you need any help managing your online presence and getting positive reviews and feedback from your clients, let us know, we’re happy to help.